Family, Interiors, Nutrition & Apparel

 Prerequisites: Upper-division Family Interiors Nutrition & Dietetics (FINA) majors; approval of the supervising instructor; grade of B or better in course in which student will be a teaching assistant.

 Teaching experiences in Family Interiors Nutrition & Apparel (FINA) through assigned instructional projects in a classroom and under the guidance of a member of the faculty.
 Training in pedagogical principles including supervised classroom teaching activities.
+(Students may earn a maximum of 4 units toward the baccalaureate degree for any course(s) numbered 685 regardless of discipline.)
 (Plus-minus letter grade only) [Formerly CFS 685]

 FCS 699 Independent Study (Units: 1-3)